CJMustard1452/PocketTranslate/README.md

 ## Configuration

 1. Generate a Google Cloud Translation API key from the [Google Cloud Console](https://console.cloud.google.com).
-2. Open the `config.yml` file located in the `plugins/PocketTranslate` directory.
+2. Open the `config.yml` file located in the `plugin_data/PocketTranslate` directory.
-3. Enter your Google Cloud Translation API key in the `api_key` field.
+3. Enter your Google Cloud Translation API key in the `APIKey` field.

 ## Usage